guansss/pixi-live2d-display/README.md

 - Support for all versions of Live2D models
 - Support for PIXI.RenderTexture and PIXI.Filter
-- Pixi-style transform APIs: position, rotation, scale, anchor
+- Pixi-style transform APIs: position, scale, rotation, skew, anchor
 - Automatic interactions: focusing, hit-testing
 - Enhanced motion reserving logic compared to the official framework
 - Loading from uploaded files / zip files (experimental)
+- Fully typed - we all love types!

+#### Requirement

+- PixiJS: > 5.2.0 (lower versions were not tested)
+- Browser: WebGL, ES6

 #### Demo